trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

-  > There's probably more detail than you want, but that can sometimes be a lifesaver (but log file growing rapidly on a very high-traffic sites).
+  > It will probably return more details than you want, but that can sometimes be a lifesaver (however, log file growing rapidly on a very high-traffic sites).

   > Generally, the `error_log` directive is specified in the `main` context but you can specified inside a particular `server` or a `location` block, the global settings will be overridden and such `error_log` directive will set its own path to the log file and the level of logging.